IsThereAnyDeal/AugmentedSteam/README.md

 ### Hot Reload

-During development, it might be convenient to run hot reload server, so you don't need to reload extension manually after each build.
+During development, it might be convenient to run the hot reload server, so you don't need to reload the extension manually after each build.

-To do that, run build with `--server` argument.
-Make sure to manually reload extension first time after the build.
+To do that, run build with the `--server` argument.
+Make sure to manually reload the extension first time after the build.
 > *Example:* `npm run build -- firefox --server`

 Now, for every change you make in the source code, the server will rebuild and reload the extension and refresh all affected pages automatically.

-In case the hot reload does not work or stops working, try restarting server and reloading extension manually.
+In case the hot reload does not work or stops working, try restarting the server and reloading the extension manually.

 ## License